dillonhafer/imdb/README.md

 ### Dependencies

-Right now you need to download and have [AtomicParsley](http://atomicparsley.sourceforge.net/) in your path.
+You must have [AtomicParsley](http://atomicparsley.sourceforge.net/) in your path.

 You can download AtomicParsley with: `imdb-tags atomic`